pengchengau/GDRL/README.md

-# GDRL
+# Graphic Deep Reinforcement Learning for Dynamic Resource Allocation in Space-Air-Ground Integrated Networks - GDRL Simulation Code Package

-This simulation code package is mainly used to reproduce the results of the following paper:
+The simulation code package is related to the following publication.

 Y. Cai, P. Cheng, Z. Chen, W. Xiang, B. Vucetic, and Y. Li, "Graphic Deep Reinforcement Learning for Dynamic Resource Allocation in Space-Air-Ground Integrated Networks," IEEE Journal on Selected Areas in Communications, vol. 43, no. 1, pp. 334-349, January 2025.

-If you use this simulation code package in any way, please cite the original paper [1] above.
+Kindly cite this paper if you use this simulation code package in your research.

-The author in charge of this simulation code pacakge is: Yue Cai (email: ycai0276@uni.sydney.edu.au).
+The author for this code package is Dr. Yue Cai (email: ycai0276@uni.sydney.edu.au).

-Copyright reserved by the Intelligent Sensing Laboratory (led by Dr. Peng Cheng), Department of Electronic Engineering, La Trobe University, Melbourne, Australia
+Please refer to https://pengchengau.github.io/ for other related publications and codes.

 *********************************************************************************************************************************